Henriette Rénard

 Ana Katharina (Henriette) Rénard (1685 – 26 May 1721), was a mistress of Augustus the Strong, King of Poland and Elector of Saxony and mother of his daughter, the later Countess Anna Karolina Orzelska.

 Life

 Family

 Anna Katharina, mostly known in sources as Henriette, was a member of the Rénard family, from French origin but established in Warsaw probably from Hamburg, where they are involved in trade.
 Her father Andreas Rénard, appears in documents from 1693 and 1698 as a merchant.
-His wife was probably Theresa von Waldstein, but some historians believe that in fact she was the Andreas' daughter-in-law.
+His wife was probably Theresa von Waldstein, but some historians believe that in fact she was Andreas' daughter-in-law.
 Henriette had certainly two brothers: Jan Baptiste, who was a colonel in the Saxon army and Benedict, who was an architect.

 Relationship with Augustus II the Strong

 At the end of 1701 or 1706 Henriette met Augustus II the Strong, Elector of Saxony and King of Poland.
 According to Karl Ludwig von Pöllnitz in his work La Saxe galante, she drew the attention of the Elector-King with her extreme beauty, and soon became in his mistress.
 In the summer of 1702 or 26 November 1707, Henriette gave birth to Augustus II's daughter, named Anna Karolina or Anna Katharina.
 According to von Pöllnitz, the reason of the separation between them was the jealousy of the official royal mistress, Countess Anna Constantia of Cosel.
 Henriette's affair with Augustus II allowed her family to gain titles and estates in Poland.